Yang Xinhai: Arrest, trial, and execution

+Yang was arrested on 3 November 2003 while staying in Cangzhou.
+Police had been called around midnight after someone spotted a suspicious person at the railway station.
+Two police officers spotted Yang loitering outside of a nearby primary school in Xinhua District, and upon approaching him, Yang fled towards the train tracks.
+He was caught at a culvert and arrested after attempting to stab the officers with a folding knife.

-Yang was detained on November 3, 2003, after acting suspiciously during a routine police inspection of entertainment venues in Cangzhou, Hebei.
-Police took him in for questioning and discovered that he was wanted for murder in four provinces.
-Yang was sentenced to death by the Luohe City Intermediate People's Court, Henan, on February 1, 2004.
+Police took him in for questioning, where Yang admitted to his prior criminal history.
+By the following morning, interrogators found that he was wanted for murder in four provinces.
+His DNA was matched to the most recent murders in Shijiazhuang, which were being investigated by the Ministry of Public Security.
+Yang was sentenced to death by the Luohe City Intermediate People's Court, Henan, on 1 February 2004.
 At the time of his sentencing, official Chinese media believed he had carried out China's longest and grisliest killing spree.
 Yang was executed on 14 February 2004 by shooting and he was cremated.

 Motive

 According to some media reports at the time of his arrest, Yang's motive for the killings was revenge against society as a result of a breakup.
-Allegedly his girlfriend had left him because of his previous sentences for theft and rape.
+Yang had made a wedding promise with his childhood girlfriend, but upon returning to the village in 1992, he found that she was going to marry a different man.
 Later media reports claimed that his enjoyment of robbery, rape, and murder was the motive.

-While Yang never formally provided a motive, he was quoted as saying: "When I killed people I had a desire.
+While Yang never formally provided a motive, he was quoted as saying: "When I killed people, I had a desire.
 This inspired me to kill more.
 I don't care whether they deserve to live or not.
 It is none of my concern ...
 I have no desire to be part of society.
 Society is not my concern."